learn-co-students/dumbo-web-040119/49-optional-redux/README.md

 ```javascript
 const store = createStore()
 ```
 To create the store, we need a reducer.
-The reducer is a giant if/else function that dictates how our store can update the state of our app.
+The reducer is a giant if/else function that dictates how our store will respond to the messages we send to it.
+Consequently, it also dictates possible ways our app's state will change.

 The reducer should accept two arguments.
 The current state, and an action(object).